 I recently found this Tuts+ tutorial explaining how to use InDesign for a basic magazine spread.
 I highly recommend it as your first stop for learning print with InDesign.

-Naturally a lot of photos start out in Photoshop and carry over to InDesign.
+Naturally, a lot of photos start out in Photoshop and carry over to InDesign.
 Adobe makes the workflow seamless and very easy to run, so there should never be problems when switching between these two programs.

 If you’re looking to design a quality magazine spread check out this tutorial published by 99Designs.
 It covers all the fundamentals of InDesign being used for a typical magazine spread with an image, header, and basic content columns.

-Every designer should know these fundamentals and it shouldn’t take more than a couple months to nail this down into a workflow.
+Every designer should know these fundamentals and it shouldn’t take more than a couple of months to nail this down into a workflow.

-But with years of practice you’ll get much better and it’ll become a whole lot easier.
+But with years of practice, you’ll get much better and it’ll become a whole lot easier.

 Cover design is a separate topic from page design, but it should also be part of the print designer’s workflow.
 Digital Arts Online wrote a magnificent tutorial on cover design teaching photo manipulation, text effects, and layered styles.

 I would highly recommend all of these tutorials for new InDesign users.

 To wrap up this post I’ve collected a small handful of PSD magazine mockups for free download.
 Some of these are filled with content while others are strictly templates for magazine content.

 These are all free to download and use in your projects.
 By working from templates you’ll have an easier time learning and adjusting to the print workflow for magazine mockup design.